Rhynchocephale/ets-resources-plus-custom/README.md

 ## OGC Test Suite Resources

-This project assembles all Java libraries required by OGC conformance test suites into a single archive for distribution.
+This umbrella project assembles all Java libraries required by OGC conformance test suites into a single archive for distribution.
 The contents of the resulting archive are summarized in the table below.

 <table style="text-align: left;">